Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/regex-traits-class.md

 ### <a name="remarks"></a>Poznámky

-Členské funkce vrátí hodnotu uložené `locale` objektu.
+Členská funkce vrátí uložený `locale` objektu.

 ### <a name="example"></a>Příklad